akkadotnet/akka.net/docs/articles/actors/fault-tolerance.md

 var child = ExpectMsg<IActorRef>(); // retrieve answer from TestKit’s TestActor
 ```

-The first test shall demonstrate the `Resume` directive, so we try it out by
-setting some non-initial state in the actor and have it fail:
+Our first test will demonstrate `Directive.Resume`, so we set some non-initial state in the child actor and cause it to fail:

 ```csharp
 child.Tell(42); // set state to 42